 + SOCIAL STUDIES

 The fourth grade curriculum focuses on the United States of America.
 Students learn the 50 states and capitals and the four regions.
 Each unit covers: land, climate, natural resources, economy, and the people of that region.
 Students are also introduced to world geography by locating and identifying the seven continents and major oceans in our world.
-Students also learn how to find exact location using lines of longitude and latitude.
-To help students learn about the 50 states we’ve implemented the Traveling Teddy Bear Project.
-This exciting project allows students to practice the skills of graphing, locating, journaling, and recording learned information Image may contain: one or more people and outdoorthroughout the year.
-Students leave fourth grade with a notebook filled with information about their teddy bear’s travels.
-Students also work in groups on state books and give oral presentations while learning about our nation’s history.
+Students also learn how to find exact locations using lines of longitude and latitude.

 + SCIENCE